XClose

 6

-My favourite is map, which, similar to a list comprehension, applies one function to every member of a list:
+One common method is map, which works like a simple list comprehension: it applies one function to every member of a list.

 In [17]: